mixophrygian/ct-blog/tasks.md

 #Project Roadmap

+5/22 next:
+  -write tests for API to compensate for pending tests in saga -create "About" section explanation of project for project and Guiomar -Fix routing so that bogus / confused routes just return home -some kind of warning for private browser users that their data wont persist -double check for entry.id redundancy between redux and component and api layer

 4/29 next:
   -some kind of warning for private browser users that their data wont persist -Fix routing so that bogus / confused routes just return home